New Jersey Car Defect Injury Lawyers Identify Common Vehicle Defects

 Our New Jersey attorneys understand that determining the cause of your accident is the first step towards filing a successful personal injury claim.
 Over our decades of combined experience, here are some of the most common vehicle defects which can lead to injury.

 - Seatbelts – according to the National Highway Traffic Safety Administration, over 90 percent of Americans use a seat-belt.
 However, seat-belt failure can cause significant injury when a vehicle is involved in an accident

 - Airbags – there are two primary ways for an airbag to fail, either they are not deployed when needed, or they are deployed when they should not.
 Both can create extremely dangerous situations for drivers and passengers

 - Brakes – without brakes, our cars are not able to be properly controlled by drivers.
 Thankfully, dual brake systems usually prevent catastrophic failure

 - Steering – power steering and other modern complications to steering systems make the driving experience better, but also provide additional opportunities for mechanical breakdown

 - Door Latches – broken door latches may lead to passengers inadvertently opening doors of a moving vehicle, which may ultimately end in serious injury

 New Jersey Product Liability Attorneys Define Strict Liability

 Most successful personal injury claims require the claimant to prove that another party acted with negligence or recklessness, leading to the injurious accident.
 However, some product liability claims fall under strict liability regulations, meaning that a defendant it inherently liable for damages whether or not the claimant is able to prove negligence.
 Essentially, these laws were enacted in New Jersey in order to protect consumers from harmful products.

-As defective vehicle personal injury claims do not require proving negligence, our Paterson lawyers will need to prove these three items to successfully resolve your claim:
+As defective vehicle personal injury claims do not require proving negligence, our New Jersey lawyers will need to prove these three items to successfully resolve your claim: